Cappadocia, Turkey blew my mind. In the best way possible.

 Luckily for me, Royal Balloon thought ahead and offered fleecy hats to us that matched my outdoor winter parka splendidly.
 Well done.

-Under the sage and knowledgable direction of Nigel, we took to the skies, ooh-ing and ah-ing over the dramatic landscape.
+Under the safe and knowledgable direction of Nigel, we took to the skies, ooh-ing and ah-ing over the dramatic landscape.
 With bug eyes and my mouth wide open, I forgot to take photos for a few minutes, just trying to absorb it all in.
 It was magical.
 Then I quickly remembered I’m a blogger on a mission, and I started to take photos and videos like a fiend.

 To see the dramatic landscape of Cappadocia from the ground is unforgettable.
 But to see it from above, soaring among the colored valleys, over the tip tops of the stone pillars, peeking into the pigeon holes and caves with snowy mountains in the distance, and seeing the sky cloaked with hot air balloons is nothing short of spectacular.
 It was one of the highlights of my trip to Turkey, and I recommend it to anyone.